tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Changing the Type of Style
 ''''''''''''''''''''''''''
-When you select a Color, Texture, Generated, Trail, Vector Brush or Raster brush style in the Style Editor, you automatically assign it to the current style, thus changing its style type.
+When you select a Color, Texture, Generated, Custom, Vector Brush or Raster brush style in the Style Editor, you automatically assign it to the current style, thus changing its style type.

 A different case is when you want to *change back* from a **Generated**, **Vector Brush** or **Raster** brush style to a **Color** one, because when the current style is one of those types, the Color tab is used for setting their colors.
 So, in this case you first have to remove the Generated, Vector Brush or Raster brush styles by using the first swatch available in the swatch list, and then move to the **Color** tab.

 Also note that when you change from a style suitable for both *lines* and *areas* to a style suitable only for *lines*, the *areas* painted with that style will become invisible, and vice versa.
-For example if you change a style from Color to Trail, all areas painted with that style will become invisible.
+For example if you change a style from Color to Custom, all areas painted with that style will become invisible.
 If you modify the style so that it's suitable again for *lines* and *areas*, the invisible parts will become visible again.

 .. tip:: **To change the type of style from Color to any other:**